alcarney/blog/content/notes/python-2-gotchas.md

 +++
-title = "Python 2.x Gotchas"
-tags = ["python"]
-description = "Differences that may trip up those who are used to Python 3.x"
+description = "Differences that trip me up as I'm used to Python 3.x" tags = ["python"] title = "Python 2.x Gotchas"
 +++

 While at the time of writing (May 2019) the death of Python 2 is just around the